Learn - Shopping Lists

 Shopping Lists

 A shopping list is a list you check off as you shop, kept inside one budget.
-You add items, and once you have scanned a few receipts the list fills in your own prices, totals the basket before you leave, and tells you which store is cheapest for what you are buying.
-After you shop, the receipt you scan checks the list off and learns the new prices.
+As you add items, the list totals your basket before you leave the house, groups itself into aisles, and works out whether one stop or a split trip costs you less.
+After you shop, the receipt you scan checks the matched items off and records what you actually paid.
+Everything on this page is free and none of it uses AI.

-Shopping Lists live on the budget More screen, alongside Recipes and Receipts.
+Shopping lists live on the budget More screen, alongside Receipts and Recipes.
 Open a budget, tap More in the bottom tabs, then tap Shopping Lists.
-You can keep as many lists as you like in a budget: a weekly grocery list, a hardware-store run, a party list.
+In a budget created from receipts, the More screen lists History, Shopping Lists, and Recipes, because Receipts has its own tab.
+Keep as many lists in a budget as you like: a weekly grocery list, a hardware-store run, a party list.

 Creating and managing lists